 There are no buildings on the project site.
-Based on historical aerial photographs spanning 1952 to 2012, it does not appear that any former buildings were on the site (HistoricAerials.com).
+Based on historical aerial photographs, the project site has been part of the school's playfield since at least 1952 (HistoricAerials.com).
+Additionally, a review of the USGS Torrance 7.5-minute topographic map from 1934 shows the site as vacant, undeveloped land.
 Therefore, there are no potential environmental concerns from existing or historical buildings.